Dar Robinson: Death

 Dar Robinson's stunts were always well planned, and he never broke a bone in his 13-year Hollywood career.
-On November 21, 1986, on the set of the film Million Dollar Mystery, after the completion of the main stunt, the emergency medical staff was dismissed from the set.
+On November 21, 1986, on the set of the film Million Dollar Mystery at Glen Canyon, after the completion of the main stunt, the emergency medical staff was dismissed from the set.
 While filming a routine high speed run by the camera with a fellow stuntman, Robinson rode his stunt motorcycle past the braking point of a turn and straight off a cliff, to his death.

 Robinson is interred in the Forest Lawn, Hollywood Hills Cemetery in Los Angeles, California.
 After his death, a documentary on his life was made in 1988 titled The Ultimate Stuntman: A Tribute to Dar Robinson.

 The last three films on which Robinson worked — Cyclone, Lethal Weapon, and Million Dollar Mystery — are all dedicated to his memory.
 Richard Donner's dedication in the closing credits of Lethal Weapon reads, "This picture is dedicated to the memory of Dar Robinson / one of the motion picture industry's greatest stuntmen".
 He is survived by his wife, Linda and their son Landon as well as his son from a previous marriage, Troy.
 His son, Shawn Robinson, also a stunt performer, died of heart failure caused by undiagnosed natural causes aged 41 on July 28, 2015.